ShrRa/interpython_hpc/_episodes/24-resource-optimization.md

 > mpirun -np 4 python mpi_hpc_ws.py
 > ```
 >
-> 📌 **Make sure** your virtual environment has `mpi4py` installed and that your system has access to the OpenMPI runtime via `mpirun`.
+> Make sure your virtual environment has `mpi4py` installed and that your system has access to the OpenMPI runtime via `mpirun`.
 Adjust the number of nodes and tasks depending on the cluster policies.
 {: .solution}

-> ## ✅ Solution 2: Slurm Submission Script for Exercise 2 (GPU with `numba-cuda`)
+> ## Solution 2: Slurm Submission Script for Exercise GPU with `numba-cuda`
 >
 > The following script can be used to submit a GPU-accelerated Python job (`numba_cuda_test.py`) using Slurm:
 >